DarkMachines/high-dimensional-sampling/manual/01_creating_a_procedure.md

 ### `__init__(self)`
 This is Initialisation method in which anything can be done.
-At the very least it should define the `self.store_parameters` property as a list, containing the names of the parameters of the method.
+At the very least it should define the `self.store_parameters` property as a list, containing the names of the parameters of the Procedure.
 These parameters will then autometically be stored when an experiment is run.
-If no method parameters exist, `self.store_parameters` should be an empty list.
+If no procedure parameters exist, `self.store_parameters` should be an empty list.

 Your implementation of this initialisation method is allowed to include extra